 Students experience professional internships in both student affairs and academic affairs, developing the ability to analyze policy; assess students' needs; create, implement and evaluate programs; and foster environments that enhance student learning in all areas of campus life.
 Students also complete a project-based practicum in an area different from their internships.

-Full-time LHE students complete 16 credit hours of internship over the course of their program.
-This equates to two academic years of internship, with the second year internship in a different area from the first year internship.
+Full-time LHE students complete 12 credit hours of internship over the course of their program.
+This equates to two academic years of internship, with the second-year internship in a different area from the first year internship.
 Each yearly internship requires approximately 20 hours of work per week and carries a $10,000 stipend (or $20,000 for the two-year program).
-All full-time students for the LHE program interview for and receive an internship position at Baldwin Wallace University prior to enrollment.
-First-year students are offered internships on the Baldwin Wallace University campus.
-Second-year students hold internships at BW and may also have the opportunity to intern with a partner college on another campus.
+All full-time students for the LHE program interview for and must successfully secure an internship position at Baldwin Wallace University prior to enrollment.
+The following is a list of current offices and departments in which interns are placed:

 - Working with first-year students

 - CARE (Center for Alcohol Related Issues Information)